• Home»

 Planning for the new tax season is upon us, especially now that 2024 is just right around the corner.

-Although tax preparation is an annual task, most people still struggle to track their deadlines.
-So, to help you avoid last-minute submissions, we’ve created a list of all the important dates you need to remember.
+Although tax preparation is an annual task, most people still struggle to track the deadlines of the Internal Revenue Service (IRS).
+To help you avoid last-minute submissions, we’ve created a list of all the important dates you need to remember.

 In this blog, we’ve created a comprehensive guide on the 2024 tax filing deadlines.
-Our guide will explore the different timetables for individual filers and businesses.
+It will explore the different timetables for individual filers and businesses.

 Individual filers and businesses have different deadlines.
 If you’re a regular employee or an independent contractor, here are the dates you must remember for the coming tax season: